autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 ---
 layout: page
 title: Connecting with Viewer and Advanced Queries
-nav_order: 4
+nav_order: 3
 has_children: false
 permalink: /connection/home/
 ---

 # Connecting with Viewer and Advanced Queries

-In this section, we'll understand how the explorer connects the elements retrieved from the response with the elements rendered with the Viewer.
+In this section, we'll understand how the explorer connects the elements retrieved from the response with the elements rendered by the Viewer.
-After this, we'll explore more complex workflows supported by then AEC Data Model API.
+After this, we'll explore more complex workflows supported by the AEC Data Model API.
 Let's begin with Viewer.

 ## Connecting with Viewer